PranavR149/Color-Swap---Java-App/README.md

-# Android App
+# Java Practice Code - Description
-A simple app to change the background color when button is pressed
+This is a simple application which has a button.
+If that button is clicked by the user, the background color will be changed.